isomerpages/np-infosite/_mstudent/mStudent FAQ.md

 <p>Tap on <strong>Change to English</strong> to change your iPhone's language</p>
 </li>
 </ol>
-<p>If your issue is still unresolved, please email to <a href="#" rel="noopener noreferrer nofollow" target="_blank">itcare@connect.np.edu.sg</a> with the screenshots.
-One from your
+<p>If your issue is still unresolved, please email to <a href="mailto:itcare@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">itcare@connect.np.edu.sg</a> with
-mobile app and the other from Student Self-Service together with your student id, name and contact.
+the screenshots.
+One from your mobile app and the other from Student Self-Service together with your student id, name and contact.
 We will troubleshoot and get back to you as soon as possible.
 <br>
 </p>
 </td>